 A variety of important considerations go into the planning of a new retaining wall.
 You first have to decide the height and length of your wall, and the area where your wall will be placed.
 Your wall must be the proper height for its location on the slope.
 It must also have properly compacted backfill, a suitable base and efficient drainage.
 If you leave out any of these important elements, you may end up with a wall that fails, collects water or is unsafe.

-- Efficient Drainage – Without proper drainage, you could face some serious issues with your retaining wall.
-Because you are essentially using this structure to hold back several layers of new soil, anything that increases the load that the wall must bear can be detrimental to its structure.
+Without proper drainage, you could face some serious issues with your retaining wall.
+You are essentially using this structure to hold back several layers of new soil.
+Anything that increases the load that the wall must bear can be detrimental to its structure.
 When uncontrolled, water can weaken a wall by washing out the base material or collecting behind the wall.
 Using materials such as gravel under a layer of well-compacted top-soil, drainage channels and drain tiles can help control water flow, channeling it away from your newly-built retaining wall.

-- Proper Height – Height is an important aspect of your retaining wall, and not something that should be taken lightly.
+Height is an important aspect of your retaining wall and should not be taken lightly.
 As a rule, you can build most retaining walls up to a height of 4 feet without having to add additional supports or tiebacks.
-If you are building anything taller than this, additional elements will be required, and you may possibly need building permits.
+If you are building anything taller than this, additional elements will be required.
+And you may possibly need building permits.

 Retaining Wall Design – Aesthetic Features